The Electronic Journal of the Department of English

 (2) Transfer of pattern, on the other hand, refers to similarity of patterns between the ST and the TT (Ringbom 1988:52; cf. Vuorinen 1996:197).
 In terms of grammar, it means that the TT clause or sentence structure is similar to the ST sentence structure.

-This paper will not discuss transfer in quantitative terms but simply give a few examples each of both lexical borrowing and transfer of pattern (for a more detailed analysis, see Hursti 2000).
+This paper will not discuss transfer in quantitative terms but simply give a few examples each of both lexical borrowing and transfer of pattern.
 The following extract contains at least two examples of long-term lexical borrowing (emphases added):

 TT3: Useimmat israelilaiset toivovat huippukokouksesta sopimusta